Karen Gillan: 2013–2019: Hollywood breakthrough

 In 2015, Gillan had a bit part in the drama film The Big Short directed by Adam McKay, alongside Brad Pitt, Christian Bale, Ryan Gosling, Steve Carell and Melissa Leo.
 She wrote and directed her first short film, Coward, which screened at the 2015 Edinburgh Film Festival, and was nominated for several awards.
 Later in the year she wrote, directed, and starred in another short film called Conventional.
 She won in the Best Female Newcomer category at the 20th Empire Awards for Guardians of the Galaxy and Oculus.
 In the same year, she was cast in an HBO pilot titled, The Devil You Know.

 On 2 November 2016, it was announced that Gillan would write, direct and star in her directorial feature film debut with Burbank-based development and production company Mt.
 Hollywood Films' indie drama project titled Tupperware Party.
 Set in her home city of Inverness in the Scottish Highlands, filming began in January 2017 and wrapped in the following month.
 The title of the film was later changed to The Party's Just Beginning.
 The film was nominated for Best Feature Film at the British Academy Scotland Awards.

 In 2017, Gillan reprised her role as Nebula in Guardians of the Galaxy Vol. 2, this time becoming a member of the film's eponymous team, and co-starred in The Circle, alongside Emma Watson, Tom Hanks, and John Boyega.
 The latter film, released in April, was directed and written by James Ponsoldt, and was based on the novel by Dave Eggers.
-Also in that year, Gillan played the lead female role, Ruby Roundhouse, in Jumanji: Welcome to the Jungle, the third instalment of the Jumanji franchise, starring alongside Dwayne Johnson, Kevin Hart, Jack Black and Nick Jonas.
+Also in that year, Karen Gillan played the lead female role, Ruby Roundhouse, in Jumanji: Welcome to the Jungle, the third instalment of the Jumanji franchise, starring alongside Dwayne Johnson, Kevin Hart, Jack Black and Nick Jonas.
 She reprised her role as Nebula in Avengers: Infinity War (2018) and Avengers: Endgame (2019), which were filmed back-to-back.
 Filming for the two films began in January 2017 at Pinewood Atlanta Studios in Fayette County, Georgia and ended in January 2018.

+In 2019, aside from her leading role in Avengers: Endgame, she co-starred in the films Stuber and Spies in Disguise, and starred in All Creatures Here Below.
+Also in 2019, she reprised her role as Ruby Roundhouse in Jumanji: The Next Level and appeared in a short film titled Neurotica.